MagaliDrumare/AI-Playground-Databricks/README.md

 # 🚀 Prompting, RAG, Fine-tuning, Pre-training on Databricks
 ### Prompt engineering is the practice of customizing prompts to elicit better responses without changing the underlying model.
 RAG finds data/documents that are relevant to a question or task and provides them as context for the LLM to give more relevant responses.
-Fine-tuning adapts an existing general-purpose LLM model by doing additional training Pretraining is the practice of building a new LLM model from scratch to ensure the foundational knowledge of the model is tailored to your specific domain.
+Fine-tuning adapts an existing general-purpose LLM model by doing additional training.
+Pretraining is the practice of building a new LLM model from scratch to ensure the foundational knowledge of the model is tailored to your specific domain.
 - https://www.databricks.com/product/machine-learning/build-generative-ai